 “Whether you’re running any kind of business, whether you play a team sport, the cultural organization of the team is everything, really.
 Of course, our strategies are also important, but they’re not as important as actually getting the fabric of the culture of the organization right,” he said in an interview with Carrier Management.

-As CEO, Regan aims to shape and perpetuate QBE’s culture by being role model No. 1 for the QBE DNA program’s cultural attributes, which were rolled out earlier this year.
+As CEO, Regan aims to shape and perpetuate QBE’s culture by being role model No. 1 for the QBE DNA program’s cultural attributes, which were rolled out earlier in 2018.
 “If I’m not role modeling the [cultural attributes], we’ve got zero chance of creating it,” he emphasized.

 As Regan and his team developed the QBE DNA program, the team came up with the idea of using “modern, contemporary language” with hashtags, which Regan admitted he originally resisted.
 “Of course, that was the thing that really caught on,” he laughed.